danwolfgang/mt-plugin-more-listing-framework-columns/readme.md

 # More Listing Framework Columns plugin for Movable Type

 Movable Type's Listing Framework is a fantastic way to get an overview and review content -- it's responsible for the "Manage" screens.
 The column sorting and filtering options are very powerful!

 You may have noticed, however, that not all content is visible on the Listing Framework screens.
 This plugin adds more columns to the Listing Framework, including Custom Fields!

 ## Included Columns

-The following is a list of additional columns this plugin adds to the Listing Framework:
+The following is a list of additional columns this plugin adds to the Listing
+Framework:

 * Activity Log: ID, Class, Category, Level, Metadata

 * Assets: Class, Description, URL, File Path, File Name, File Extension, Image Width, Image Height

 * Author: Basename, Preferred Language, Page Count

 * Blog: Description, Site Path, Site URL, Archive Path, Archive URL

 * Comment: ID, IP Address, Commenter URL, Commenter Email

+  Also, updated the Entry/Page column to include both a link to the edit the Entry/Page, as well as a link to view the published page.

 * Commenters: Basename, Preferred Language

 * Website: Description, Site Path, Site URL, Archive Path, Archive URL

 # Prerequisites